Dosann/WMalgorithms/README.md

 # WMalgos

-WMalgos is a python-based Machine Learning implementation of algorithms mentioned in <br>
+WMalgos is a python-based implementation of algorithms mentioned in <br>
 "MACHINE LEARNING" by ZH Zhou.<br>

 All in building and wanting for co-authors!!<br>